sngular/pact-annotation-processor/README.md

 |                `@Max` |  false   | Field | Defines the minimum value for numeric fields, or number of elements if applied to collections.
 Will be ignored if an `@Example` is present. |
 |         `@DslExclude` |  false   | Field | Ignore de generation of example values.                                                                                                     |

-`@Example` values are always provided as String.
-For Dates and ZonedDateTime the only format supported in this version is the one shown in the example below.
-Support for custom date formats will be included in following releases.
+> `@Example` values are always provided as String.
+If an specific format is required lets say for date and datetime properties, then a format field should be provide, otherwise it will fall back to default format.
+For date and datetime default format are:
+> - `yyyy-MM-dd['['ZZZ']']` : for dates
+> - `yyyy-MM-dd'T'HH:mm:ss[.SSSSSS][.SSS]XXX['['VV']']` : for datetimes.
+Zone should be provided with this format.

 #### Example